-See how your enterprise may process both structured and unstructured documents quickly and cost effectively using award winning ABBYY Recognition Server.
+See how your enterprise may process both structured and unstructured documents quickly and cost effectively using award winning ABBYY FineReader Server (formerly Recognition Server).

 Good afternoon, this is Jim Hill from UFC.
 This afternoon I'm going to show you ABBYY Recognition Server processing some unstructured documents.
 These types of documents will include things like letters, contracts, and we will also process some structured documents including invoices.
 Let me introduce ABBYY Recognition Server, talk about some of the features, the advantages and disadvantages of using recognition server to process unstructured documents.

 This is one alternative.
 There are many different alternatives for processing unstructured documents.
 Let's look at the demo.
 What's I'm going to show you is the ABBYY Recognition Server.
 I'm just going to show you the quick ...
 This is what the server looks like.
 This is where you set up your workflows.
 Let me just quick show you the workflow.
 From left to right, the name of the workflow, where the documents are coming from, in this case a shared folder, what you want done to the documents, what the language is, the level of OCR you want for example, would you like to optimize for quality or speed, here I have it set in the middle, how are you going to separate the documents many times.
 It's simply one document per file.
 It you're processing a PDF file, that can be how it can be done.
 If you're scanning documents, most frequently we'd use a barcode separator sheet, which we would provide to you when you want to scan documents.